nocturn9x/BotBase/DATABASE.md

 database managers, so if you feel in the right mood make a PR to support a new database and it'll be reviewed ASAP.

+# Adding more methods

+If you want to add custom methods to the API, we advise to follow the bot's convention:

+- Set the SQL query as a global variable whose name starts with `DB_` in `config.py`
+- Import it in the `BotBase.database.query` module
+- Create a new function that takes the required parameters whose name reflects the query name (without `DB_`)
+- Perform the query in a `with` context manager, close the cursor when you're done
+- Return `True` or the query result if the query was successful, or an `Exception` subclass if an error occurs